 8. A record of the expulsion will remain in the student’s disciplinary records maintained by the Office of Student Conduct, and is not subject to expunction.

-A. Each campus shall recruit and train individuals to serve as Campus Advisers, University Hearing Board members, and Campus Appeals Committee members.
-The Office of Student Conduct shall assist each campus in providing training for each volunteer and will post the names of those working in the conduct process on the student conduct website.
+A. Each university shall recruit and train individuals to serve as Advisers, University Hearing Board members, and Campus Appeals Committee members.
+The Office of Student Conduct shall assist each university in providing training for each volunteer and will post the names of those working in the conduct process on the student conduct website.

 1. When a hearing is called, hearing board members are selected from a pool of community members recruited, selected, and trained by the Office of Student Conduct or Chancellor’s Designee.
 Should a selected board member be unable to serve on the hearing, the Director of Student Conduct or Chancellor’s Designee shall select a replacement from the Hearing Board membership.

 a.
-In non-academic integrity hearings, two students and a 1 faculty or staff member are selected to serve on the board.
+In non-academic integrity hearings, two students and a one faculty or staff members is selected to serve on the board.

 b.
-In academic integrity hearings two students and one faculty member are selected to serve on the board.
+In academic integrity hearings, two students and one faculty members is selected to serve on the board.

 1. Appeals shall be referred to a Campus Appeals Committee on the responding student’s campus.

 a.
 In all non-academic integrity cases, the appeal shall be considered by a panel consisting of one faculty member, one administrator, and one student.
 If the accused student is an undergraduate student, the student member of the panel shall be an undergraduate student; if the accused student is a graduate student, the student member of the panel shall be a graduate student.